browser : Java Glossary

 Every browser has some major failing.
 To get my work done I have to use a different browser for different purposes, but each browser puts the basic controls: home, back, close, reload in different places.
 This leaves me forever all thumbs.
 The problem would not exist if there were a standard layout a standard, any standard, or if it were configurable (by the theme creator or the user) or if browsers did not have big holes in their usability so you could use just one.

-If HTML (Hypertext Markup Language) were a compact, preparsed binary format, that would eliminate nearly all of the malformed HTML in the universe.
+If HTML were a compact, preparsed binary format, that would eliminate nearly all of the malformed HTML in the universe.
 That would also mean it would be much likely if a document were tested on only one browser, it would render properly on all of them, or at least most of them.
-As a side effect it would dowload twice as fast, and render more quickly.
+As a side effect it would download twice as fast and render more quickly.

 Engaging the Java Console in Your Browser